nodejs/node/COLLABORATOR_GUIDE.md

 ### Waiting for Approvals

-Before landing pull requests, sufficient time should be left for input from other Collaborators.
-In general, leave at least 48 hours to account for international time differences and work schedules.
-However, certain types of pull requests can be fast-tracked and may be landed after a shorter delay.
-For
+Before landing pull requests, allow 48 hours for input from other Collaborators.
+Certain types of pull requests can be fast-tracked and may land after a shorter delay.
+For example:
-example:

 * Focused changes that affect only documentation and/or the test suite:
-  * `code-and-learn` tasks typically fall into this category.
+  * `code-and-learn` tasks often fall into this category.
   * `good-first-issue` pull requests may also be suitable.
 * Changes that fix regressions:
   * Regressions that break the workflow (red CI or broken compilation).
   * Regressions that happen right before a release, or reported soon after.

-When a pull request is deemed suitable to be fast-tracked, label it with `fast-track` and add a comment that collaborators may upvote.
-Please mention any Collaborators that previously approved the pull request.
-If someone disagrees with the fast-tracking request, remove the label and leave a comment indicating why the pull request should not be fast-tracked.
-The pull request can be landed once two or more Collaborators approve both the pull request and the fast-tracking request, and the necessary CI testing is done.
-A request to fast-track a PR made by a different Collaborator than the pull-request author counts as a fast-track approval.
+To propose fast-tracking a pull request, apply the `fast-track` label.
+Then add a comment that Collaborators may upvote.

+If someone disagrees with the fast-tracking request, remove the label.
+Do not fast-track the pull request in that case.

+The pull request may be fast-tracked if two Collaborators approve the fast-tracking request.
+To land, the pull request itself still needs two Collaborator approvals and a passing CI.

+Collaborators may request fast-tracking of pull requests they did not author.
+In that case only, the request itself is also one fast-track approval.
+Upvote the comment anyway to avoid any doubt.

 ### Testing and CI